Detroit Tigers Odds

 The Detroit Tigers’ mascot is an anthropomorphic Bengal Tiger wearing a Tigers jersey and hat.
 His name is Paws, and he’s been around since 1995 at Tiger Stadium, and now Comerica Park.

-The Detroit Tigers’ Twitter account is @tigers.
-It uses the tagline “No one roots like #DetroitRoots” and boasts 1.4 million followers.
+The Detroit Tigers’ Twitter/X account is @tigers.
+It uses the tagline “No one roots like #DetroitRoots” and boasts 1.5 million followers.
 The account joined Twitter in April 2009.

-Forbes valued the Detroit Tigers at $1.25 billion in 2019.
-That’s close to 10 times what the team was worth two seasons before Comerica Park replaced Tiger Stadium.
+Forbes most recently valued the Detroit Tigers at $1.45 billion.
+That’s about 10 times what the team was worth two seasons before Comerica Park replaced Tiger Stadium.

 Kirk Gibson is currently the color commentator for the Detroit Tigers on Bally Sports Detroit and he also works as a special assistant to the team.
 Gibson played most of his MLB career with the Tigers, famously hitting a three-run homer off Goose Gossage to clinch the Tigers 1984 World Series win over San Diego.
 It was the last time the Tigers won a title.